-$^{^{5}}$ A lender includes financial institutions either regulated by, or whose deposits or accounts are insured by, any agency of the federal government.
+5 A lender includes financial institutions either regulated by, or whose deposits or accounts are insured by any agency of the federal government.

-6 A creditor is defined in Section 103(g) of the Consumer Credit Protection Act (15 U.S.C.
+6 A creditor is defined in Sec.
+103(g) of the Consumer Credit Protection Act (15 U.S.C.
 1602(g)).
 RESPA covers any creditor that makes or invests in residential real estate loans aggregating more than \$1,000,000 per year.

-7 "Dealer" is defined in Regulation X to mean a seller, contractor, or supplier of goods or services.
+7 Dealer is defined in Regulation X to mean a seller, contractor, or supplier of goods or services.
 Dealer loans are covered by RESPA if the obligations are to be assigned before the first payment is due to any lender or creditor otherwise subject to the regulation.

-8 FNMA - Federal National Mortgage Association; GNMA - Government National Mortgage Association; FHLMC - Federal Home Loan Mortgage Corporation.
+$^{^8}$ FNMA - Federal National Mortgage Association; GNMA - Government National Mortgage Association; FHLMC - Federal Home Loan Mortgage Corporation.

-- A temporary loan, such as a construction loan.
-(The exemption does not apply if the loan is used as, or may be converted to, permanent financing by the same financial institution or is used to finance transfer of title to the first user of the property.)
-If the lender issues a commitment for permanent financing, it is covered by the regulation. - Any construction loan with a term of two years or more is covered by the regulation, unless it is made to a bona fide contractor.
+- Any construction loan with a term of two years or more is covered by the regulation, unless it is made to a bona fide contractor.
 "Bridge" or "swing" loans are not covered by the regulation. - A loan secured by vacant or unimproved property where no proceeds of the loan will be used to construct a one-to-four family residential structure.
-If the proceeds will be used to locate a manufactured home or construct a structure within two years from the date of settlement, the loan is covered. - An assumption, unless the mortgage instruments require lender approval for the assumption and the lender approves the assumption. - A conversion of a loan to different terms which are consistent with provisions of the original mortgage instrument, as long as a new note is not required, even if the lender charges an additional fee for the conversion.9 - A bona fide transfer of a loan obligation in the secondary market.
+If the proceeds will be used to locate a manufactured home or construct a structure within two years from the date of settlement, the loan is covered. - An assumption, unless the mortgage instruments require lender approval for the assumption and the lender approves the assumption. - A conversion of a loan to different terms which are consistent with provisions of the original mortgage instrument, as long as a new note is not required, even if the lender charges an additional fee for the conversion. - A bona fide transfer of a loan obligation in the secondary market.
 (However, the mortgage servicing requirements of Subpart C, 12 CFR 1024.30-41, still apply.)
 Mortgage broker transactions that are table funded (the loan is funded by a contemporaneous advance of loan funds and an assignment of the loan to the person advancing the funds) are not secondary market transactions and therefore are covered by RESPA.
 Similarly, neither the creation of a dealer loan or consumer credit contract, nor the first assignment of such loan or contract to a lender, is a secondary market transaction.